sisudata/api_examples/README.md

 * **API_KEY** - String: A valid Sisu API Key for the customer organization where the analysis to be operated resides
 * **ANALYSIS_ID** - Integer: A valid Trend Detection, General Performance, Group Comparison, or Time Comparison, analysis ID
+* **EXECUTE_ANALYSIS** - Boolean: True - execute the analysis before retrieving the analysis results; False - do not execute the analysis before retrieving the analysis results (i.e. use the results provided by Sisu’s previous execution of the analysis)
+* **RETURN_RESULTS** - Boolean: True - return the results to the caller as a formatted JSON string or object; False - insert the data directly into the database

 This function will then perform the following actions: